Transport documentation

 Container Packing Certificate.

-This Document also may carry the Container Packing Certificate, for goods travelling by sea.
-If goods are travelling by sea or via the
+The Multi-Modal Dangerous Goods Note includes a Container Packing Certificate, for goods travelling by sea or via the Channel Tunnel.

 controlled the load loaded and can verify the contents and loading specifications.